Social Data Science

 • Forests

-• Causal Inference under Measured Confounding
+• Causal Inference with Measured Confounding

-• Defining causal effects
+• Defining Causal Effects

 • Exchangeability